Russian chanson: Soviet officials

 In addition to active repression from the state, Soviet bards also faced criticisms on the literary merit of their songs from Soviet officials.
 Even songs that were not openly critical of the Soviet union, like the songs of Vladimir Vysotsky, came under attack for their content and the way they were performed.
 The transgression was not anti-Soviet content, like the songs of Galich, but content that was considered "un-soviet", and contributed the denigration of the Soviet people.
 During a meeting of 140 writers, artists and film workers in 1962, Leonid Ilyichev, chairman of the Ideological Commission of the Soviet Communist Party's Central Committee, criticized the songs of Okudzhava.
 Ilyichev called them "vulgar songs...designed to appeal to low and cheap tastes" and said they were "out of keeping with the entire structure of [Soviet] life".
 Artists in Soviet service also criticized the bards that sung unapproved songs.
 The newspaper Sovetskaia Rossiia (Soviet Russia) attacked Vysotsky for offering "Philistinism, vulgarity, and immorality" under the "guise of art".
 Although Vysotsky was often criticized by officials, he never faced imprisonment or exile like other bards.
 This was in part due to his use of sarcasm as opposed to criticism, his lack of political activity, but mainly due to his immense popularity among the Soviet People.

 Gradually, Soviet authorities eased their reactions to the bards who sang outlaw songs.
 In 1981, after Vysotsky's death, the state allowed the publication of a collection of his poetry (although official state poets still attacked Vysotsky's poems).
 During Gorbachev’s reign, Gorbachev's policy of glasnost made the outlaw songs officially acceptable.
 The songs which previously needed to be distributed unofficially through personally copied tapes could now be purchased in stores.
 In 1987, Vysotsky was posthumously awarded the state literary prize.
 The songs that were more directly critical of Soviet Union, however, authorities largely ignored.

 Soviet public

 The public appeal of the outlaw songs in the Soviet Union was fueled by the contrast between the outlaw songs and state-sanctioned music.
 The outlaw songs did not have the same civic-minded messages as their official counterparts, and were instead much more personal.
-They touched on subjects taboo in Soviet society, like anti-semitism, the growing class divide and the power abuses of the political elite.
+They touched on subjects taboo in Soviet society, like antisemitism, the growing class divide and the power abuses of the political elite.
 The more personal nature of the music both in content and style, gave it a sense of authenticity, something that led to the mass appeal of the songs.
 The songs were often very crude, an aspect of which was heavily criticized by the state, and echoed by some Soviet Citizens outside of the government.